jjhollar/PPSTimingAnalyzer/README.md

    * For commissioning, the macros are currently set up to work using local ("Lite") PPS tracks, rather than the full proton object.
 The list of ntuples to run over is defined in TimingAnalysisMacro.h

-   * For proton tracking, only the 210m pixel stations are considered, pending updates to the reconstruction for the 220m pixels
+   * For proton tracking, only the 210m pixel stations are considered by default in the macro.
+     With the 2-plane tracking, the 220m pixels could also be included.

    * In the fitting macro, all the initial values, ranges, and event-mixing background parameters are just copied from 2018 and will need to be updated